Freenove/Freenove_Big_Hexapod_Robot_Kit_for_Raspberry_Pi/README.md

 The URDF was created using <a href="https://github.com/runtimerobotics/fusion360-urdf-ros2">this exporter</a>

 The meshes for the URDF files and the original CAD models from the vendor are on my google drive link above.

+## Setting up Docker/WSL on Windows

+Instructions are in the README.md in src/windows_command/README.md

+## Setting up Docker on RaspberryPi 5 (skip if doing Sim Only)

+Instructions are in the README.md in src/pi_control/README.md

 ## Starting the Applications
 Instructions for running the pi_control and windows_command containers.